 Due to the COVID19 outbreak, we are requiring masks to be worn.

 Families will meet their puppies outside if possible to minimize risks.
 Everything will be sanitized with bleach between visits.

 Absolutely no visiting just to just “check us out” to be sure our facilities are to your satisfaction in raising your puppy prior to a commitment to us as your breeder.
 Our nursery is now OFF-LIMITS to the public to protect our puppies and moms.
 We’ve had a couple of hair raising, suspicious visitors in our past.
 Please remember….this is our Home, too.

 I remember growing up, it was always deemed important to visit your breeder and see where the puppies are being raised.
 I still believe this to be true.
 Luckily, modern technology has a good solution for this modern problem.
 Videos!
-So although we aren’t able to allow the general public to visit, we do provide a significant number of videos that show where and how our puppies are raised.
+So although we aren’t able to allow the general public to visit, we do provide videos that show where and how our puppies are raised.
 (Please see our Facebook or Instagram for videos.)

 We appreciate your understanding of our commitment to the safety of our puppies, dogs, and family.

 These puppies are also not ours to risk—they belong to the families that are taking them home and we are just their caretakers for a brief period of time.